ambergarcia/CSCI111_Archive/README.md

 # CSCI111_Archive
-Archive for projects [finished/unfinished]

-*NOTE: This repository serves as an archive for all assignments done for CSCI 111*
+*NOTE: This repository serves as an archive for all assignments completed for CSCI 111*

 HW#2
 * Area and Circumfrence of a circle